rust-lang/book/nostarch/chapter07.md

-- **Start from the crate root**: When compiling a crate, the compiler first looks in the crate root file (usually *src/lib.rs* for a library crate or *src/main.rs* for a binary crate) for things to compile.
+- **Start from the crate root**: When compiling a crate, the compiler first looks in the crate root file (usually *src/lib.rs* for a library crate or *src/main.rs* for a binary crate) for code to compile.
   <!-- I may be asking a silly question here... but what is the compiler looking
   for in the crate root file? just things to start compiling? /LC -->
   <!-- That's exactly it-- it's the starting point of compilation, and the